Saving for College: Understanding 529 Plans and Benefits

 Part-time Job Opportunities during High School

 Earning money through part-time jobs during high school years can be a great way to start saving early.
-Encourage your child to find employment opportunities that align with their interests and skills while balancing academics.
-This provides valuable work experience and contributes towards their future education expenses.
+If you think your child can manage both school and work, encourage them to find a part-time job.
+Part-time jobs can provide students with valuable work experience plus help them save for college.

 Tips on Finding Part-Time Jobs:

-• Create a resume highlighting relevant skills and experiences.
+• Create a resume highlighting related skills and work experience.

-• Leverage personal networks such as family members, friends, teachers, or coaches who might know about job openings in the area.
+• Ask people in their personal network such as family members, friends, or teachers who might know about job openings in the area.

-• Browse online job boards like Indeed or Snagajob specifically designed for teens seeking part-time positions.
+• Browse online job boards like Indeed or Snagajob that advertise many part-time opportunities for teens.

 Opening a Custodial Account (UGMA/UTMA)